Yet Another Object Request Broker

 For the core implementation:

-Implementing a basic end to end "ping" call in IDL is the current task, where the next major component that needs work is the Portable Object Adapter (POA) itself.
+where the next major component that needs work is the Portable Object Adapter (POA) itself.

 There is much more to a CORBA implementation than the components listed here, this is just a start.